CSCS-USI Summer School 2020

-Those candidates whose application successfully passes the selection process will receive further information regarding the registration.
+Those candidates whose application successfully passes the selection process will receive further information regarding registration.

 - Accommodation in dormitory and full board (breakfast, lunch, dinner, coffee breaks during the week; breakfast during the weekend): CHF 900

-Accommodation throughout the duration of the course (ten nights from Monday, July 15 through Thursday, July 25, 2019) in rooms of 2 to 3 people divided by gender with common showers, bathrooms and laundry room.
+Accommodation throughout the duration of the course (eleven nights from Monday, July 13 through Friday, July 24, 2019) in rooms of 2 to 3 people divided by gender with common showers, bathrooms and laundry room.

 - Meals-only (lunch, dinner, coffee breaks during the week): CHF 500

-- Six full-day and three half-day intensive courses based on theoretical and practical coaching in a group of maximum 30 participants
+- Seven full-day and three half-day intensive courses based on theoretical and practical coaching in a group of maximum 30 participants

 - Learning materials introduced by instructors